tin6150/covid19_care_capacity_map/README.Alg1_state+capa.txt.rst

-Algorithm 1
+Algorithm A
 ===========

+Result: state+capacity.geojson that displays correctly, but no map for it yet.

 State geojson + care capacity data

 This was the first attempt.
-Got state+capacity.geojson that displays correctly, but no map for it yet.

 Had to learn lot of ndjson-cli command to convert file structure and do join

 Info mostly from README at git log 69ebe7f

+(Formerly Algorith 1, renamed to make steps highlight between diff version/incarnation)

 SOURCE FILES